-COVID-19 vaccines offer families hope that everyday life, including school, can get back to normal.
+As more people are able to get COVID-19 vaccines, there's hope that everyday life, including school, may soon get back to normal.

-available for most students this school year.
-The good news is that reopening schools for in-person learning does not seem to significantly increase community transmission of the virus.
-But it depends on whether schools are able to follow COVID-19 public health guidance.
+Vaccines will not be available for most students this school year.
+However, research shows that reopening schools for in-person learning does not seem to significantly increase community transmission of the virus.
+It depends on whether schools are able to follow COVID-19 public health guidance, though.

 All schools should aim to have students attend school in person, which is how they learn best.
 This means working with public health officials to get community spread of the virus under control.
-And then, when it is possible to re-open a school for in-person learning, layered safety measures can help keep students, teachers, and staff safe.
+And then, once a school can reopen for in-person learning, layers of safety measures can help keep students, teachers, and staff safe.

 Why in-person school is best—when it is safe

 Schools provide more than just academics to children and adolescents.
 In addition to reading, writing and math, students learn social and emotional skills, get exercise, and have access to mental health and other support services.
-For many children and adolescents, schools are safe and stimulating places to be while parents or guardians are working.
+For many children and adolescents, schools are safe, stimulating, and enriching places to be while parents or guardians are working.
 For many families, schools are where kids get healthy meals, access to the internet, and other vital services.

 What schools can do

 To prevent the spread of SARS-CoV-2, the virus that causes COVID-19, there are a number of safety steps schools should take.
 No single one will completely eliminate COVID-19 risk, but together they can greatly reduce it.
 Key steps include:

 Face masks.
 All adults and all children over age 2 years and all adults should wear face masks that cover the nose and mouth to help stop the spread of the virus.
 When they fit well and are worn correctly and consistently, face masks are effective and safe to wear for long periods of time such as during the school day.
 The vast majority of children, even those with medical conditions, are able to safely and effectively wear face masks with practice, support and role-modeling by adults